 How do you feel about an internet only bank?
 Well, take a look at my Monzo review to see the advantages (and disadvantages) of going all digital.
 And, you can earn yourself a free £5.

 I’m a little ashamed to admit that I only recently opened my Monzo account.
-I like to think of myself as slightly ahead of the curve when it comes to technology and banking, but I’ve been a little bit behind here.
+I like to think of myself as slightly ahead of the curve when it comes to technology and banking, but I’ve been a little slow here.

-Monzo started out in 2015 and initially offered a prepaid debit card and mobile app.
+Monzo is an online bank based in the UK that started out in 2015 and initially offered a prepaid debit card and mobile app.
 But in 2017 they were granted a banking licence and allowed to provide customers with current accounts.
+By February 2020, it was reported that they had 3.5 million customers.

 You might be asking why you need another bank account.
 After all, most traditional banks now allow you to control everything from your phone anyway.
 Well, Monzo comes with some handy extras.